2023 Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee

 Read full report on Allied Health & Medical Assisting Services at South College

-Out of the 19 schools in Tennessee that were part of this year’s ranking, Concorde Career College - Memphis landed the # 2 spot on the list.
+The in-demand associate degree programs at Concorde Career College - Memphis helped the school earn the #2 place on this year’s ranking of the most popular allied health & medical assisting services schools in Tennessee.
 Concorde Career College - Memphis is a small private for-profit school located in the large city of Memphis.

 Of the 42 students majoring in medical assisting at Concorde Career College - Memphis, 10% are male and 90% are female.